green-coding-solutions/documentation/content/en/docs/installation/installation-linux.md

 Rootless mode allows the docker container to not inherit `root` rights when they run.

+{{< callout context="note" icon="outline/info-circle" >}}
-{{< alert icon="💡" text="We recommend this mode when you have the Green Metrics Tool on a public machine, running somebody elses benchmarks or somewhere, where security is a concern.
-For development and try-out purposes of the Green Metrics Tool however you can safely skip this step." />}}
+We recommend this mode when you have the Green Metrics Tool on a public machine, running somebody elses benchmarks or somewhere, where security is a concern.
+For development and try-out purposes of the Green Metrics Tool however you can safely skip this step.
+{{< /callout >}}

 In order to use rootless mode you must have a non-root user on your system (see [https://docs.docker.com/engine/security/rootless/](https://docs.docker.com/engine/security/rootless/)